4.9

 San Francisco, California

-• Professional Email: Use a professional format such as firstname.lastname@example.com to retain a formal tone.
+• Professional Email: Stick to a simple format such as firstname.lastname@email.com so nothing looks informal or hard to trust.

 Takeaway